Szudrowicz-Mateusz/Library_wxWidgets/README.md

-This is the way how do to that.
+This is the way to do that.